 One of the keys to a really good couscous salad is to pay attention to the ratio of couscous to other ingredients.
-We believe in at least as much delicious vegetables, herbs and spices as the couscous.
-This Couscous Salad recipe is one of our favorites, with gorgeous flavors like parsley, lemon and cumin.
-Cucumber, carrots red pepper and red onion make for a wonderfully crunchy texture.
-This recipe is especially fantastic in the height of the growing season, when you can get your vegetables from your local farm stand or your own garden.
+I believe that a really good Mediterranean Diet couscous recipe has as many delicious vegetables, herbs, and spices as the couscous.
+This Couscous Salad recipe is one of my favorites, with gorgeous flavors like parsley, lemon, and cumin.
+Cucumber, carrots, red pepper, and red onion make for a wonderfully crunchy texture.
+This recipe is especially fantastic in the height of the growing season when you can get vegetables from your local farm stand or your own garden.

 Red Pepper and Cucumber Salad with Couscous and Chickpeas